reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 The hope is that organizations that are trailing in their CoC policies will reach out to the trailblazing organizations to gain knowledge and update their procedures.

 There is a hypothesis here that to create a welcoming and professional environment, it is necessary to have a comprehensive code of conduct as well as detailed procedures for handling violations.
-The expectd impact is that comprehensive codes of conduct will provide a safe avenue for communicating violations, prevent inappropriate behavior in the community, and encourage professional and inclusionary behavior.
+The expected impact is that comprehensive codes of conduct will provide a safe avenue for communicating violations, prevent inappropriate behavior in the community, and encourage professional and inclusionary behavior.

 ## Background
 I am a member of the NumFOCUS [DISC committee](https://numfocus.org/programs/diversity-inclusion), and the committee worked on drafting a new CoC and guidelines for reporting violations.
 Both the short and long version of the [NumFOCUS CoC](https://numfocus.org/code-of-conduct) have been finalized and published.